 I personally take this opportunity to sincerely thank each employee and management staff in abundance for their past efforts and contributions.
 I would also like to thank our customers, shareholders, banks and business associates for their long-term support.
-With your continued support in the coming year, the Group endeavors to achieve even better results.
+With your continued support in the coming year, the Group endeavors to achieve an even better result.

-Pang Tak Chung мн
+Pang Tak Chung мн Chairman

-Chairman

-Hong Kong, 30th March, 2023
+Hong Kong, 28th March, 2024